- Wastewater treatment

 We do, however, have limited financial resources, and, as such, are not in a position to pilot new inventions developed outside our programme work.
 If there is a sufficient body of data concerning the performance, cost, sustainability and appropriateness of a particular technology, and it fills a clear gap in the provision of equipment or services, we may consider using it.

 But, if it seems to us that a technology is not appropriate for work with the poorest people, we will not take it up.
-Reasons for this may include cost, availability of spare parts, skills to operate and maintain, and suitability for use in specific geographical conditions.
+Reasons for this may include cost, availability of spare parts, skills to operate and maintain it, and suitability for use in specific geographical conditions.

-If you have developed a new water or sanitation technology, or have a new product that's been reviewed against the above criteria and would like further advice, please contact our Technical Advisors at [email protected]
+If you have developed a new water or sanitation technology, or have a new product that has been reviewed against the above criteria and would like further advice, please contact our Technical Advisors at [email protected]